AnantharamanLab/VIBRANT/README.md

 ##### Example Installations:
 1. Python3: see Python webpage.
 You can check your current version using `python --version`.
 Required version >= 3.5.
 2. Prodigal: `conda install -c bioconda prodigal` or `brew install prodigal` or `apt-get install prodigal` or GitHub clone
-3. HMMER3: `conda install -c bioconda hmmer` or `brew install hmmer` or `apt install hmmer` or GitHub clone (suggested to install version 3.1b)
+3. HMMER3: `conda install -c bioconda hmmer` or `brew install hmmer` or `apt install hmmer` or GitHub clone
 4. gzip: you likely already have this installed
 5. tar: you likely already have this installed
 6. wget: you likely already have this installed or `brew install wget` or `apt install wget` or `pip install wget`

-#### Python3 Dependancies: Installation
+#### Python3 Dependencies: Installation
-There are several Python3 dependancies that must be installed as well.
+There are several Python3 dependencies that must be installed as well.
 You may already have some of these installed.

 ##### Packages
 1. BioPython: https://biopython.org/wiki/Download